 (this notice as of 1-7-2020 will be updated as soon as more information about the Covid virus restrictions are known)

 To all 31 Sqn Beaufighter Association members your families and friends.

 Richard Luxton of Coomalie Farm wants everyone who is an original member, family member, or friend of the Association, and anyone who has served at Coomalie, to know that he is inviting you to Coomalie on the 15th August 2020 to attend the celebrations to commemorate the 75 Anniversary of the end of the war in the Pacific, VP day. (or VJ day as most servicemen and women know it)

-Although the actual date is on the Saturday the 15 of August 2020, and starts as early as any Pilot feels like going up!
-Richard wants to remind everyone that he would love you to come earlier for those of you who can, and enjoy the local National Parks and Tourist type things at Darwin while staying either, at Coomalie farm if you have a Caravan, Camper or Tent, or at one of the many types of accommodation venues in the local area
+The actual date is on the Saturday the 15th of August 2020.
+Richard wants to remind everyone that he would love you to come earlier for those of you who can, ( if the restrictions make it possible) and enjoy the local National Parks and Tourist type things in the area while staying either, at Coomalie farm if you have a Caravan, Camper or Tent, or at one of the many types of accommodation venues locally.

 While there is no “official program”, Richard advises there will be many things to do in the weeks preceding the day of the Fly-in.

-Ian Madden and several others will be conducting Tours of Coomalie Airfield and its infrastructure.
-There will be BBQ and Pizza nights with music, particularly on the evening of the main day of the Fly-in.
+Ian Madden will be conducting Tours of Coomalie Airfield and its infrastructure.
+There will be a BBQ and Pizza night with music, on the evening of the main day of the Fly-in.